The Babylon Bee: History

-In July 2021, Dillon spoke at Turning Point USA's Student Action Summit in Tampa, Florida about misinformation and The Babylon Bee.
-In April 2022, Dillon announced a partnership with the person behind the Twitter account Libs of TikTok after The Washington Post further publicized the account's identity.

 Content

-The Babylon Bee takes the tone and format of a traditional news publication.
-The site began by lampooning a wide range of topics including progressives, Democrats, Republicans, Christians, and Donald Trump.
-The purpose of the site, according to its founder Adam Ford in 2016, was not just to evoke laughter, but to give cause for self-reflection.
+The Babylon Bee began by lampooning a wide range of topics including progressives, Democrats, Republicans, Christians, and Donald Trump.
+The purpose of the site, according to its founder Adam Ford in 2016, was not just to evoke laughter, but to prompt self-reflection.
 "It's important to look at what we're doing, to 'examine ourselves.'
 Satire acts like an overhead projector, taking something that people usually ignore and projecting it up on the wall for everyone to see.
-It forces us to look at things we wouldn't normally look at and makes us ask if we're okay with them".
-E.J.
-Dickson wrote in Rolling Stone in 2020 that The Babylon Bee "initially started out as something of an equal opportunity offender" in the topics it satirized.
-In an April 2016 Washington Post profile of the site and its founder, Bob Smietana observed that "The Bee excels at poking fun at the small idiosyncrasies of believers, especially evangelical Protestants".
+It forces us to look at things we wouldn't normally look at and makes us ask if we're okay with them."
+In an April 2016 Washington Post profile of the site and its founder, Bob Smietana observed that "The Bee excels at poking fun at the small idiosyncrasies of believers, especially evangelical Protestants."
 Susan E. Isaacs publishing in Christianity Today wrote in May 2018 that the site "lampoon[ed] the faithful across denominations, political affiliations, and age groups".
-Emma Green in The Atlantic noted of The Babylon Bee's content in October 2021, "although political humor drives much of The Bee's web traffic, the publication's signature hits focus on what the writers see as shallowness in the evangelical world".
+Emma Green in The Atlantic noted of The Babylon Bee's content in October 2021, "Although political humor drives much of The Bee's web traffic, the publication's signature hits focus on what the writers see as shallowness in the evangelical world."